So, why in the world would you ever want to accept that your pain is chronic?

 You just have to first accept that your chronic pain is really chronic.

-(For more information, please see: "What is chronic pain?" or "Why the healthcare system refuses to accept the chronicity of chronic pain.")
+(For more information, please see: "What is chronic pain?", "Why the healthcare system refuses to accept the chronicity of chronic pain" or "What is Cognitive Behavioral Therapy for Pain?")